-D.2.2 Technical Provisions Life & Health
+D.2.2 Technical provisions Life & Health

-In the next section the quantitative information with respect to BEL, RM, TP as well as a comparison with the IFRS liability is provided.
+In the section, we provide quantitative information with respect to Life&Health BEL, RM, TP as well as a comparison to the IFRS liability.

 Details with respect to the basis of valuation, the valuation methods, and the main assumptions underlying the calculation of the TP are given in Section "D.2.2.2 Valuation of technical provisions".